stanislawMarciniak/threads/README.md

 # Threads Clone App

 This project is a clone of the Threads application.
 The project taught me how to use a NoSQL database and leverage the powerful Next.js SSR.
 It is built using TypeScript, Next.js, Tailwind CSS, and Shadcn UI.
 For creating both users and groups, I used Clerk.
 Additionally, MongoDB manages threads, users, and groups.
+Project is fully responsive.

-## Table of Contents
+## Live

+You can access the live of Threads at [https://threads-sm.vercel.app/](https://threads-sm.vercel.app/).

+## Technologies Used

+- Next.js
+- React
+- Clerk
+- MongoDB
-- Installation
+- Shadcn UI
-- Usage
+- Typescript

 ## Installation